As You Consider a Run for the NBCC Board

 As You Plan Your Run

 Craft a statement that emphasizes the particular skills you can bring to the NBCC.
 Don’t waste precious space in expressing your enthusiasm for the NBCC or your passion for criticism.
 Tell members what problems you can solve, and what experience you have that can help the NBCC.
+Because diversity, equity, and inclusion have become central to our work as an organization, also be sure to address how you would contribute to this important mission.

 If you want more clarity about what the job entails, contact current and/or past board members about their experiences.
 A complete list of current board members, with contact information, is on the NBCC website.
 If you are willing to work hard, serving on the board is one of the most validating experiences NBCC members have had in their professional lives.
 So: